Search element - Quick search bar

 • Breastfeeding provides excellent nutrition and hydration and is easy for a sick baby to digest.

 • Antibodies and other factors in your breastmilk will help your baby’s recovery.
+If they need surgery, breastfeeding lessens the risk of complications and helps them to heal and recover more quickly.

 baby RFDS